hesthub/iac/osx/blog-part2.md

         - Clear homebrew cache

   # Privilege escalation is only required for inner steps when
-  # the `ansible_user_id` doesn't match the `ansible_user_id`
+  # the `ansible_user_id` doesn't match the `ansible_user_id.`
   become: false
   become_user: "{{ ansible_user_id }}"

    ```
-In addition to the variables, there are a few new Ansible features used in this task
+In addition to the variables, we can see a few new Ansible features in this task.

- One of them is the built-in Ansible module "file"
- https://docs.ansible.com/ansible/latest/collections/ansible/builtin/file_module.html which is used to create, copy, or delete files and set access rights for them
+ One of them is the built-in Ansible module `file`.(LINK), which Ansible uses to create, copy, or delete files and set access rights for them

-Another feature used is an ansible plugin called "become" https://docs.ansible.com/ansible/latest/plugins/become.html.
+Another feature used is an Ansible plugin called `become` (LINK).
-This is a plugin that ensures that Ansible can use the machine-specific privilage escalation when running commands, which comes in handy for tasks that requires write permission in our user bin folder for example.
+Become is a plugin that ensures that Ansible can use the machine-specific privilege escalation when running commands, which comes in handy for tasks that require writing permission in our user bin folder, for example.

-### the handlers
+## The handlers

-Next up we take a look at handlers, which is a special kind of tasks that are only executed when notified by another task.
+Next up, we take a look at handlers, which is a special kind of task that Ansible will only execute when notified by another task.
-Handlers are a often used to restart an updated service, or reload configuration after a task has made changes to the system.
+Ansible often uses handlers to restart an updated service or reload configuration after a task changes the system.

-Lets say we have a role that sets our localHostName; The tasks might look something like this:
+Let's say we have a role that sets our `localHostName`; The tasks might look something like this:

 > roles/names/localhostname.yml